PrestonBlackburn/structured_streamer/readme.md

 ```

 ### Component Streaming
 The structured responses can then be easily used to generate incrementally rendered web components.
-For exmaple:
+For example this form:

 ![Example Form Streaming](https://raw.githubusercontent.com/PrestonBlackburn/structured_streamer/refs/heads/main/docs/img/form_struct_strm.gif)